alfateam123/csbot2/docs/modules.md

 #csbot2 docs
 ###modules API

 Csbot2 was thought to be extremely modular, which is basically the reason I switched to perl in the first place.
 This means it includes a very basic "API", which allows modules to get some data from the main bot module (the socket, data from the user ho sent the message and so on).
-Modules needs to be in the csbot2::modulename package and they only need to implement the `parse` function.
-That function gets passed 6 parameters from the main loop:
+Modules needs to be in the csbot2::modulename package and they only need to implement two functions: `parse` (executed for every line written on the channel) and `init` (executed just once, when the module is loaded).
+The parse function gets passed 6 parameters from the main loop:
 - The main bot instance
 - The message to be parsed
 - The socket to write on